Live Migration¶

 - The target VM is created.

-- The guest is being run on the target VM.
+- The guest is run on the target VM.

 - The source starts sending chunks of VM state (mostly memory) to the target.